grafana/k6-docs/CONTRIBUTING_FILE_FORMAT.md

 ## Custom

 It is also possible that you want to use a custom UI block in a certain `.md` document, not defined in this guide, like CTA button, or really any other piece of content from normal react page.
 By no means _do not copypast generated html into md file_: we are using `gatsby-plugin-mdx`, so please, just import the component you need right into `md` exactly the way you would import it on any react page and provide necessary props.

+See example how it is done with `IntegrationsCiIconBlock` in `Using k6/Testing Guides/Automated Performance Testing`

 ## The rest